The Lone Gunmen: Associates

-Fox Mulder (David Duchovny) – an FBI Special agent who was in charge of The X-Files.
-Mulder first met the trio when they first formed, and they would prove to be his longtime allies and friends.
+Fox Mulder (David Duchovny): an FBI Special agent who was in charge of The X-Files.
+Mulder initially met the trio when they first formed, and they would prove to be his long-time allies and friends.
 He turned to The Lone Gunmen numerous times when needing information on elements of the paranormal or when he needed to access highly guarded government institutions.
 After he disappeared from the FBI, his X-Files partner Dana Scully, his boss Walter Skinner, and his replacements John Doggett and Monica Reyes would ask for the assistance of The Lone Gunmen as well.
 When Mulder was supposedly found "dead", The Gunmen appeared at his funeral, but when he proved to be alive, they were the ones who tearfully welcomed him back.
 Mulder was not able to attend the funeral of The Lone Gunmen, as he was still in hiding, but he talked to their apparitions following his resurfacing.
 Scully, Skinner, Doggett, and Reyes would attend their funeral, and Scully proclaimed that The Lone Gunmen "meant so much to [her]".

-Kenneth Soona aka The Thinker (Bernie Coulson) – an unofficial fourth member, a computer hacker, who succeeded in accessing Majestic 12 files and encrypting them onto a digital tape in the season 2 finale of the X-Files titled "Anasazi".
+Kenneth Soona aka The Thinker (Bernie Coulson): an unofficial fourth member, a computer hacker, who succeeded in accessing Majestic 12 files and encrypting them onto a digital tape in the season 2 finale of the X-Files titled "Anasazi".
 The Thinker first appeared in the season 2 episode titled "One Breath".
 The Thinker was killed by assassins working for the Cigarette Smoking Man, who eventually re-acquired the tape.
 He was referred to in the first episode of season 3 titled "The Blessing Way" as being murdered, but he was not in that episode.

-Jimmy Bond (Stephen Snedden) – another "fourth member", who joined the trio in The Lone Gunmen series.
+Jimmy Bond (Stephen Snedden): another "fourth member", who joined the trio in The Lone Gunmen series.
 Though he shares the bravery and physicality of his namesake, he initially appears to be rich but not very bright, and is fascinated with the trio, who often consider him a nuisance.
 His saving grace is his boundless optimism, coupled with an idealistic view that the jaded Gunmen wish they still held.